 I Know How to Keep All My Craft Options Open

-Often in courses and books about the art of prose fiction; writing craft at the level of the word is replaced in favour of studying plot, characterisation and tension etc.
+Alliteration, slant rhymes, eye rhymes and whatever else you want to throw into the poetry salad, are all techniques of writing craft that can be honed and improved.
+Often in books about the art of prose fiction, writing craft at the level of the word is replaced in favour of studying plot, characterisation and tension etc.

 All our thoughts and imagery (encased within theme and subject) have to be accordance with metrical beat, line breaks and form; particularly if we’ve chosen something more traditional like the sonnet or the villanelle.

-So the next time you’re writing prose and struggling to express something in a concise sentence; no sweat.
-You’ll be able to do it in a hot minute (or at least feel confident that you can).
+So the next time you’re struggling to express something concisely, you’ll be able to do it in a hot minute (or at least feel confident that you can).

 I’m a Highly Discerning Editor

-This relates to the point about word choice; in which we discussed how you’ll be more discerning about the things you say to express meaning.
+This relates to the point about word choice; in which I discussed how you’ll be more discerning about what you say to express meaning.

-In not having the luxury of time or space, not only are we forced to be more choosy in this sense, it means future you will be happier and less sentimental when it comes to ‘killing your darlings.’
+In not having the luxury of time or space, not only are we forced to be choosy, it means future you will be less sentimental when it comes to ‘killing your darlings.’ in prose.

-I was forced to cut out great imagery for the sake of making the poem work and it’s this kind of tough love we need to be reminded of as prose fiction writers.
+When doing the latter for uni, there were times when I left in sentences that didn’t need to be there.
+For the poetry module, I couldn’t do this, I didn’t have a choice.
+I was forced to cut out great imagery for the sake of making the poem work and it’s this kind of tough love we need to be reminded of now and again.

 Whatever your thoughts, jot them down in the comments section below.
 I wonder if there are some brave ones amongst you who might even share some poetry in progress?